explosion/confection/README.md

 <a href="https://explosion.ai"><img src="https://explosion.ai/assets/img/logo.svg" width="125" height="125" align="right" /></a>

-# confection: The sweetest config system for Python
+# :candy: Confection: The sweetest config system for Python

 `confection` is a lightweight library that offers a **configuration system** letting you conveniently describe arbitrary trees of objects.